Efficient and optimal binary Hopfield associative memory storage using minimum probability flow

 A surprising final finding in our investigation was that MPF can store patterns from highly corrupted or noisy versions on its own and without supervision.
 This result is explained in Fig~\ref{fig5a}.
 To illustrate the experiment visually, we stored $m = 80$ binary fingerprints in a $4096$-node Hopfield network using a large set of training samples which were corrupted by flipping at random $30\%$ of the original bits; see Fig.~\ref{fig7a} for more details.

 \textbf{Discussion.} We have presented a novel technique for the storage of patterns in a Hopfield associative memory.
 The first step of the method is to fit an Ising model using minimum probability flow learning to a discrete distribution supported equally on a set of binary target patterns.
 Next, we use the learned Ising model parameters to define a Hopfield network.
 We show that when the set of target patterns is storable, these steps result in a Hopfield network that stores all of the patterns as fixed-points.
 We have also demonstrated that the resulting (convex) algorithm outperforms current techniques for training Hopfield networks.
 We have shown improved recovery of memories from noisy patterns and improved training speed as compared to training by PER.
 We have demonstrated optimal storage capacity in the noiseless case, outperforming OPR.
 We have also demonstrated the unsupervised storage of memories from heavily corrupted training data.
 Furthermore, the learning rule that results from our method is local; that is, updating the weights between two units requires only their states and feedforward input.
 As MPF allows the fitting of large Hopfield networks quickly, new investigations into the structure of Hopfield networks are posssible \cite{HTK}.
-It is our hope that the robustness and speed of this learning technique will enable practical use of Hopfield associative memories in both computational neuroscience, computer science, and scientific modeling.
+It is our hope that the robustness and speed of this learning technique will enable practical use of Hopfield associative memories in computational neuroscience, computer science, and scientific modeling.

-\textbf{Acknowledgements.} This work was supported by an NSF All-Institutes Postdoctoral Fellowship administered by the Mathematical Sciences Research Institute through its core grant DMS-0441170 (CH) and by NSF grant IIS-0917342 (KK).